LF-digitala-kanaler/LFDS/content/components/web/Supportivemicrointeractions/popovertooltip.md

       * Use a separate "[Läs mer](collapse/)" button in proximity to the input field and move the information there.

+      ## Vision

+      A not yet implemented vision for the component is to have a “dictionary” in a database and an on/off-switch for editors.
+If the editor turns on the dictionary on a page all words which could need explanation (=are in the dictionary) are automatically given a pop-over tooltip on their first occurrence on the page.
     name: Design
   - content: content code
     name: Code